Nouvelle Air Affaires Gabon

-Nouvelle Air Affaires Gabon is an airline based in Libreville, Gabon.
+Nouvelle Air Affaires Gabon was an airline based in Libreville, Gabon.
 It operates corporate and freight charter services.
 Its main base is Libreville International Airport.

 History

 Nouvelle Air Affaires Gabon, founded by Raymond Bellangeras as Air Affaires Gabon, started on 30 June 1975 as a regional, domestic, passenger and cargo carrier.
 It was participating in supporting the construction of the Trans-Gabon Railway railroad line in the 1970s. and merged with Gabon Air Transport to form the new airline in 1996.

 Following the closure of Afrijet and Gabon Airlines, Nouvelle Air Affaires Gabon is the last carrier in Gabon not on the list of air carriers banned in the European Union.

+With Hermine Bongo Ondimba as CEO since 2005, the company had to downsize despite contacts with Shell.
+In 2013 bankruptcy was declared.

 Fleet

 The Air Affaires Gabon fleet includes the following aircraft (as of 10 February 2010):